 Descending the hierarchy of influence, fraudsters often adopt the guise of celebrities, business figures, or influencers in the cryptocurrency realm.
 In an attempt to captivate the interest of potential victims, numerous scammers employ the tactic of enticing individuals with promises of matching or multiplying the cryptocurrency sent to them.

-Within our Cryptocurrency NZ Communities, we've encountered a concerning trend where impostors frequently targeting our founders, particularly Harry Satoshi.
-It's crucial to stay vigilant and recall that Harry will never initiate direct messages soliciting funds or your SEED phrase.
+Within our Cryptocurrency NZ communities, we've encountered a concerning trend where impostors frequently target our founders, particularly Harry Satoshi.
+It's crucial to stay vigilant and recall that Harry will never initiate direct messages soliciting funds or your seed phrase.
 Remain alert and be cautious of any unsolicited requests, as maintaining the security of your cryptocurrency assets is paramount in our community.

 Phishing scams zero in on crucial information related to online wallets.
 The primary objective of these scams is to obtain the private keys of a crypto wallet-a sequence of alphanumeric characters functioning as a password and essential for opening your crypto.